cormacrelf/angular-skyhook/README.md

 a mutable array of simple values, you don't necessarily need the superpowers in this library.
-There are plenty of cookie-cutter solutions out there, like the quite-powerful [`ng2-dnd`][ng2-dnd] or [`ng2-dragula`][ng2-dragula], which may get you to your deadline faster than learning and using `angular-hovercraft`.
+There are plenty of cookie-cutter solutions out there, like the quite-powerful [`ng2-dnd`][ng2-dnd] or [`ng2-dragula`][ng2-dragula], which may get you to your deadline faster than learning and using `angular-skyhook`.
 But be warned; you may find yourself wanting more dragging power once you get a taste.
 In fact, this package was born out of maintaining `ng2-dragula` and watching users struggle to implement what `react-dnd` was born for.